tuneinsight/lattigo/README.md

 us before doing so to make sure that the proposed changes are aligned with our development roadmap.

 External pull requests only proposing small or trivial changes will be converted to an issue and closed.

+External contributions will require to sign a Contribution License Agreement (CLA) based on the [Apache 2 CLA](https://www.apache.org/licenses/contributor-agreements.html).

 ## License